 FAQ

-If I find bark beetle, must I notify VMD?
+If I find bark beetle, am I required to notify VMD?

 Yes.
-Under § 12 of Meža likums (the Forest Law), upon detecting a pest or disease of mass character the owner is obliged to notify VMD and carry out sanitary felling within the prescribed period.
-Notifications are filed through the personal account on vmd.gov.lv or at the regional branch.
+Under Section 12 of the Forest Law, the owner is required to notify VMD when a pest or mass disease is identified and to carry out sanitary felling within the prescribed deadline.
+Notifications go through the personal cabinet at vmd.gov.lv or through the regional branch.

 Can I insure the forest against bark beetle?

-Which is more profitable: sanitary felling or final felling?
+Which is more profitable: sanitary or planned felling?

 Not necessarily.
-Pine is more resistant to bark beetle, but it requires poorer soils and an open, sunlit site.
-On the rich, moist soils where spruce typically grew, pine grows worse and slower than birch or mixed plantings.
-The decision should be made on the basis of soil productivity class (*bonitet*) per the Silava (Latvian State Forest Research Institute Silava) tables, not on a "more beetle, less spruce" rule of thumb.
+Pine is more resistant to the beetle but needs poorer soils and an open, sunny site.
+On the rich, moist soils where spruce typically grows, pine performs worse and grows slower than birch or mixed plantings.
+The right choice follows from soil site index using the Silava tables, not from the logic of "more beetle, less spruce."

 How often is VMD data updated?